Couple renting first apartment together and moving in

 Researching your first apartment online can save time and help you find the best options within your budget.
 You can start by using apartment listing websites.

 Filter your search by price, location, and amenities.
-Look for features like in-unit laundry, the number of bedrooms, parking, or if pets are allowed.
+Look for features like in-unit laundry, the number of bedrooms, parking, or whether pets are allowed.
 Consider lease terms such as month-to-month or 12-month leases.
 Check the security deposit amount and the utilities included.
 This will help you narrow down your options.

 Read reviews from current and past tenants to learn about maintenance responsiveness, noise levels, and landlord reliability.
 Google and Apartments.com are a treasure trove for reviews.Couple signing a lease agreement, following the first apartment checklist